zackosowski/CSVault/Articles/Variables.md

 #### Local vs Global Variables

 ###### Local Variables
-Local variables are declared within a specific block of code, like inside of a [[Functions|function]] or a [[Loop Statements|loop]].
+Local variables are declared within a specific block of code, like inside of a [[Functions (Python)|function]] or a [[Loop Statements|loop]].
 They can only be accessed and used within that block.
 Once the block of code has finished executing, the local variables are destroyed from memory, and their values are lost.

 **Example:**